New State Police rules for assault weapons permits will take effect Oct. 1

-SPRINGFIELD — Illinoisans who own weapons that can no longer be purchased or sold in the state under its new assault weapons ban will soon be able to register those weapons so they can legally keep them.
+SPRINGFIELD — Illinoisans who own weapons that can no longer be bought or sold in the state under its new assault-weapons ban will soon be able to register those weapons so they can legally keep them.

 However, the law provides an exception for Illinoisans who already owned such items before it went into effect.
 Those people are required to submit an endorsement affidavit through their Firearm Owner’s Identification Card account before Jan.
 1, 2024.